DavidAwad/RUMADWorkshopOne/README.md

 ## Contributors

-This code was thankfully written by [Shreyas Hirday](https://github.com/shreyashirday) with some edits by me.
+This code was originally written by [Shreyas Hirday](https://github.com/shreyashirday) with some edits by me.
 He's a developer with mySwapp LLC, feel free to connect with him.